Kenlon-Jones/SummerQuarter1/Python/Week3/TeamAllocator.md

 We used Random.

 3. List at least 3 built-in Python libraries?
-Collections
-Random
-Math
+- random
+- webbrowser
+- turtle
+- datetime

 4. What is a module in your own words?
-A module is a file with a bunch of functions to do certain tasks.
+A module is a Python file.

 5. State why libraries and modules are helpful in your own words.
-Libraries and modules are helpful because they can make Python coding much easier because you have a bunch of them at your disposal.
+It helps us solve our coding problems.
+Having premade tools makes faster and less complicated.
+Modules let your code be more cleaner.